riquito/tuc/README.md

     tuc [FLAGS] [OPTIONS]

 FLAGS:
-    -g, --greedy-delimiter        Match consecutive delmiters as if it was one -p, --compress-delimiter      Print only the first delimiter of a sequence -s, --only-delimited          Print only lines containing the delimiter -V, --version                 Print version information
+    -g, --greedy-delimiter        Match consecutive delimiters as if it was one -p, --compress-delimiter      Print only the first delimiter of a sequence -s, --only-delimited          Print only lines containing the delimiter -V, --version                 Print version information